ajlinhard/byte-size-docs/Spark/High-Level-Concepts/Spark-Setup-Local.md

 4. As of now, there is no mention of official support for JDK 23 in Spark.

+5. Backend Jave Code: Java versions matters for Spark since the Security Manager is being phased out after JDK17.
+  - PySpark, which uses Py4J to communicate between Python and Java, is likely using code that relies on these deprecated security APIs.
+  - More details in "Java Version Important Notes" below.

 It's important to note that JDK 23 introduces changes related to the Security Manager that may affect Spark's functionality[5].
 Specifically:

 - The `Subject.getSubject` API now requires allowing the Security Manager.